 Search strategy

 A three-phase approach was implemented for the search strategy.
-First, we identified and defined the main concepts of digital tools, online social support, and older workers.
-A digital tool was defined following LaMeres’s [30] description, which refers to digital technologies as tools for data manipulation, storage, transmission, and processing in digital format, all aimed at enhancing quality of life (e.g., web-based platforms, smartphones, computers, digital cameras, digital videos/audios, etc.).
+First, we identified and defined the main concepts of digital technologies, online social support, and older workers.
+We followed the definitions of digital technologies provided by LaMeres [16].
 Online social support refers to the use of digital technologies such as social media, online forums (i.e. professional groups/communities), and messaging platforms to manage difficulties, challenges, or serious problems.
 We considered three types of online social support: emotional support (key terms: empathy, encouragement, validation, concern, affection); informational support (key terms: advice, guidance); instrumental support (key terms: assistance with resources, financial assistance, online help, technical and organisational support).
+Additionally, we also paid attention to the availability of implicit social support, such as perception of workers of getting along with fellow workers.
 Social support through digital technology can take diverse forms, such as social media, online platforms, virtual communities, telemedicine platforms, online helpline services (e.g. psychological online services, professional IT or administrative online services, health apps, monitorization apps), facilitating easier connections and communication across distances.
 Older workers are defined as individuals aged 50 years and above who are employed.

 Secondly, following the JBI methodology for scoping reviews PCC (Participants, Concepts, Context) Framework was established.
 Accordingly, participants (P) are studies involving workers aged 50 and above.
-The concept (C) is studies on the use of digital tools in the work leading to social support.
+The concept (C) is studies on the use of digital technologiesin the work leading to social support.
 Context (C) is studies conducted in all workplace contexts.
 PCC informed our inclusion criteria.
 The search was limited to studies published in English and peer-reviewed scientific articles using quantitative, qualitative, or mixed methods, with no time constraints.
-The exclusion criteria were defined as studies not concerning working individuals or those not associated with work, studies using analogue technology, non-English articles, theoretical papers, books, book chapters, reviews, systematic reviews, reports, protocols, and non-peer-reviewed studies (Table 1).
+The exclusion criteria were defined as studies not concerning working individuals or those not associated with work, studies using analogue technology (i.e., non-digital media such as analogue phone, analogue fax machine), non-English articles, theoretical papers, books, book chapters, reviews, systematic reviews, reports, protocols, and non-peer-reviewed studies (Table 1).

 Table 1.
 Inclusion and exclusion criteria